-A. Counsel should seek the most expedient and timely resolution of the involuntary commitment proceeding possible while providing effective and zealous advocacy for the respondent.
-Counsel should only seek the continuance of any phase of the involuntary commitment proceeding if it is necessary to effectively advocate for the respondent.

-B. Counsel should ensure that the respondent may exercise his or her right to a jury trial.
+- A. Counsel should seek the most expedient and timely resolution of the involuntary commitment proceeding possible while providing effective and competent advocacy for the respondent.
+Counsel should only seek the continuance of any phase of the involuntary commitment proceeding if it is necessary to effectively advocate for the respondent. - B. Counsel should ensure that the respondent may exercise his or her right to a jury trial.
 Counsel shall inform the respondent of his or her right to a jury trial and explain the benefits and detriments of a jury trial and a hearing in front of the judge alone.
 Counsel shall immediately notify the court if respondent chooses a jury trial.
-If the respondent waives his or her right to a jury trial, counsel shall establish that the waiver is knowing and voluntary.

-C. Counsel shall ensure that a respondent actively participates in every stage of the involuntary commitment process.
+If the respondent waives his or her right to a jury trial, counsel shall establish that the waiver is knowing and voluntary. - C. Counsel shall ensure that a respondent actively participates in every stage of the involuntary commitment process.
 Counsel shall encourage the respondent to exercise his or her right to be present at all hearings.
-Counsel shall advise the respondent of the legal basis under which the court will order discharge, emergency detention, commitment, conditional release, revocation or modification of a trial visit, outpatient or community commitment, or an extension of the commitment period, and how the court will determine the length of commitment.

-D. Counsel shall avoid using his or her authority to waive respondent's presence at the hearing, except when attending would seriously jeopardize the respondent's mental or physical condition and an alternative location for the hearing in surroundings familiar to the respondent would not prevent such adverse effects upon the respondent's mental condition.

-E. If the respondent waives the right to be present, counsel shall make a record of his or her advice to the respondent regarding the right to be present and the choice to waive that right.
-In such circumstances, counsel shall make a record of the facts relevant to the respondent's absence from the hearing.

-F. If, at the time of hearing, a respondent is under the influence of psychotropic or other prescribed medications, counsel should consider introducing evidence regarding the nature of the medication and its likely effects upon the respondent's demeanor.

-G. Counsel should zealously and effectively engage in all aspects of trial advocacy.

-H. Counsel shall be familiar with the applicable court rules and local customs in practice regarding the admissibility of evidence commonly offered in involuntary commitment proceedings, such as hospital and medical records.
+Counsel shall advise the respondent of the legal basis under which the court will order discharge, emergency detention, commitment, conditional release, revocation or modification of a trial visit, outpatient or community commitment, or an extension of the commitment period, and how the court will determine the length of commitment. - D. Counsel shall avoid using his or her authority to waive respondent's presence at the hearing, except when attending would seriously jeopardize the respondent's mental or physical condition and an alternative location for the hearing in surroundings familiar to the respondent would not prevent such adverse effects upon the respondent's mental condition. - E. If the respondent waives the right to be present, counsel shall make a record of his or her advice to the respondent regarding the right to be present and the choice to waive that right.
+In such circumstances, counsel shall make a record of the facts relevant to the respondent's absence from the hearing. - F. Respondent has the right to be free from any non-lifesaving medication for up to 24 hours before the hearing.
+If, at the time of hearing, a respondent is under the influence of psychotropic or other prescribed medications, counsel should consider introducing evidence regarding the nature of the medication and its likely effects upon the respondent's demeanor. - G. Counsel should zealously and effectively engage in all aspects of trial advocacy. - H. Counsel shall be familiar with the applicable court rules and local customs in practice regarding the admissibility of evidence commonly offered in involuntary commitment proceedings, such as hospital and medical records.

-Section XIV, Representation of a Respondent in Involuntary Commitment - Mental Illness
+Section XIV, Representation of a Respondent in Involuntary Commitment - Mental Disorder